 Carl Bodimeade, P.Eng.

-Carl Bodimeade is a Senior Vice-President of Hatch.
+Carl Bodimeade is a Senior Consultant at Hatch.
 He obtained his BSc (Hons) in Engineering Geology from the University of Newcastle-upon-Tyne in the UK and his MSc, DIC in Soil Mechanics from Imperial College, University of London.